skot/bitaxe-doc/README.md

 To find yourself in the correct Documentation about a specific model you want to build or get to know more about take a look in the [BitaxeMAX (BM1397)](/BitaxeMAX/), [BitaxeUltra (BM1366)](/BitaxeUltra/) and [BitaxeHex](/BitaxeHEX/) section.

+In the selected section you will also find an `assembly.md` and a `building.md` these files will give you a general understanding of whats needed to build your own PCB and how to assemble it later on.

 ---

 ## <a name="features">🔋 Features